JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 ## Translate, scale, rotate

 Suppose you want to repeat a path in various places on the drawing.
-Obviously you don't want to code the same steps over and over again.
+Obviously you don't want to write the same code over and over again.

-In this example, the `t()` function draws a triangle path.
+In this example, the `t()` function draws a triangle path relative to the current (0, 0) point.

 ```@example
 using Luxor